Great Bend Prairie Regional Advisory Committee

 The Great Bend Prairie RAC supports achieving a balance of usage that is sustainable over the long term.
 The RAC has been and continues to work to define sustainable use through existing models owned or used by the Big Bend Groundwater Management District #5 or Kansas Department of Agriculture.

 Although the quantities of water that can be supported long term have not been fully defined, the RAC continues to support existing and the development of tools and programs to aid in water conservation, especially irrigated agriculture the largest water use in the region.
 Discussion and inquiries with local, state and federal agencies on programs that reduce water withdrawn from aquifers are ongoing.
-Although not ideal, or applicable for the entire region programs are in place to financially assist irrigators to retire water rights in two specific areas along Rattlesnake Creek (Water Transition Assistance Program) and portions of the Arkansas River (Upper Arkansas Conservation Reserve Enhancement Program).
+Although not ideal, or applicable for the entire region, programs are in place to financially assist irrigators to retire water rights in two specific areas along Rattlesnake Creek (Water Transition Assistance Program) and portions of the Arkansas River (Upper Arkansas Conservation Reserve Enhancement Program).
 In addition, the Environmental Quality Incentive Program (EQIP) and Resource Conservation Partnership Program (RCPP) have provided assistance related to irrigation water use efficiency and conservation.

 Other efforts by the Great Bend Prairie RAC include reducing impacts and incidents of salt water spills or leaks related to petroleum production; research and development of feed wheat as a feed source; continued training for public water supply systems; and additional flood protection from watershed dams.

 The Great Bend Prairie RAC strives to stay current and informed on major water activities in the region.
-Presently an impairment complaint, the development of a Local Enhanced Management Area (LEMA), and a request to transfer water out of the region are items that can have impacts to the regions water resource.